geneontology/go-ontology/docs/DailyWorkflow.md

 ## Continuing work on an existing Working Branch
 1. If you are continuing to do work on an existing branch, in addition to updating master, go to your branch by typing ```git checkout [branch name]```.
 Note that you can view the existing local branches by typing ```git branch -l```.

-2. Make the content of the branch up to date with master (ie, the information in the GO repository) by typing ```git pull origin master ```.
+2. **OPTIONAL**: To update the working branch with respect to the current version of the ontology, type ```git pull origin master ```.
+This step is optional because it is not necessary to work on the current version of the ontology; all changes will be synchronized when git merge is performed.

 ## Loading, navigating and saving the Ontology in Protegé